happygears/netspyglass-netbox/README.md

 copied from Netbox to NSG.
 The tool supports simple whitelist and blacklist filters based on Netbox device tags and can run in the background, checking and synchronizing devices at specified interval.

-## Setup
+## Installation and Setup

-You will need URL and access token for both Netbox and NSG to set up authentication.
+### Docker

+You can run this tool using our public Docker image:

+    docker run -d --restart=always happygears/netspyglass-netbox:latest ./nsg-netbox.py <command line arguments>

+This will make docket detach from the shell and restart the process should it crash for any reason.
+Nothing will appear to the standard output.
+All diagnostic information is written to the log, which  you can retrieve using standard `docker logs <container_id>` command

+### Install using pip

 This tool uses `pynetbox` Python module that you can install using pip:

     pip install pynetbox